 Apply a fresh coat of paint

 You could consider reviving faded areas of the exterior by painting verandahs, gutters, window awnings, and trims of your home with a darker contemporary colour for lighter bricks.
-Dark timber trim can provide a very stylish look and contrast well against the bricks, giving your exterior a little pop.
+Dark timber trim can provide a very stylish look and contrasts well against the bricks, giving your exterior a little pop.
 For darker brick homes, try using lighter colours, but not so much white.

 You could also consider painting your front door in a contrasting colour to create a standout feature, adding to the ‘entryway’ of your home.
 If you want to go a step further, you could repaint the entire brick exterior in a single colour, such as grey or black, paired with white trim on the woodwork.
 For darker brick homes, a warm grey or taupe will work really well in helping the home stand out with a modern, fresh finish.